Bedrooms 3, Sleeps 6, Ratings 3 9.6/10

 The Rose Barn, 'La Grange Aux Roses', is a cosy,delightful holiday cottage that nestles in a little valley in the scenic Charente Limousine.
 The cottage is ideal for 2 people wanting to explore the Charente, the Limousin, the Dordogne and the rest of this beautiful area of South-West France.
 Walking, cycling, golf, birdwatching all situated in verdant rolling countryside halfway between Angouleme and Limoges.
 Road, rail and low-cost airline access is excellent.

 Outside is a decked sitting and barbecue area, perfect for al fresco dining or enjoying a glass of wine after exploring all that the region has to offer.
 The swimming pool is yours to enjoy for the majority of the day.
-You can pre-order an evening meal, cooked by the owners who were high quality restauranteurs and hoteliers for 30 years, with inclusions in the Michelin and The Good Food Guide.

 The Rose Barn is a 5 minute drive to the local village bar, 10 to a wonderful boulangerie and just under 15 minutes to the bustling town of Roumazieres.
 The local area has a vast number of restaurants which serve both rustic or haute cuisine, something to suit all tastes